erik-leven/sharepoint-online-auth/README.md

         ```
         \
         The line above will (on Ubuntu at least) generate 2 files, cert.pem (public key) and key.prm (private key).

-        2.2.2.
-Setting the certificate credentials
         Save the private key of the certificate (as a string).
 Upload the public key of your certifcate (.cer-, .pem- or .crt-file) and copy the thumbprint generated as you upload the public key.

-3) Configure permissions (scopes) for the new app under the *API permissions* view inside the *manage* view of your app.
+3. Configure permissions (scopes) for the new app under the *API permissions* view inside the *manage* view of your app.
 An admin needs to *Grant admin consent for <app_name> to validate the persmissions*

 *Create a Public-client in Azure Active Directory*: